Crezdon Butler

-Crezdon Butler (born May 26, 1987) is a gridiron football defensive back who is currently a free agent.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+Crezdon Butler (born May 26, 1987) is an American former professional football defensive back.
 He played college football at Clemson University.
-He was selected in the fifth round, with the 164th overall pick in the 2010 NFL Draft by the Pittsburgh Steelers.
-As a journeyman cornerback, Butler has been a member of eight NFL teams, including the Arizona Cardinals, Washington Redskins, Buffalo Bills, San Diego Chargers, Tampa Bay Buccaneers, Seattle Seahawks and Detroit Lions.
-He has also been a member of the CFL's Saskatchewan Roughriders and BC Lions.
+He was selected in the fifth round, with the 164th overall pick in the 2010 NFL draft by the Pittsburgh Steelers.
+As a journeyman cornerback, Butler was a member of eight different NFL teams; the Steelers, Arizona Cardinals, Washington Redskins, Buffalo Bills, San Diego Chargers, Tampa Bay Buccaneers, Detroit Lions and Seattle Seahawks.
+He was also a member of the Saskatchewan Roughriders, Toronto Argonauts and BC Lions of the Canadian Football League (CFL).

-Early years
+Early life

 Butler was born in Asheville, North Carolina, and attended Asheville High School, where he led the Cougars to the 2005 divisional championship.
 Rated a four-star cornerback by recruiting services like Scout.com and Rivals.com, he chose to attend Clemson University over other schools such as the University of South Carolina, University of North Carolina, and Virginia Tech.